EthChil/Big-Crete-Calculator/Documentation/Big Crete Project Notes/Design Journal.md

 - top switchboard can be ordered with send cut send for $65 per piece
 - current issue with parts hitting main board, the biggest offenders are the pots which luckily are thru hole so I could just extend the holes through the mainboard
 - The mainboard will require an overhaul to use the new connectors

+Apr 9
+- Spring cleaning, cleaning up the github and reorganizing this documentation